Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Vampire Spawn.md

 > [!quote] Player Characters as Vampires
 >
 > The game statistics of a player character transformed into a vampire spawn and then a vampire don't change, except that the character's Strength, Dexterity, and Constitution scores become 18 if they aren't higher.
-In addition, the character gains the vampire's damage resistances, [[Senses#darkvision|darkvision]], traits, and actions.
+In addition, the character gains the vampire's damage resistances, [[\5.
+Mechanics\Rules\Senses.md#darkvision|darkvision]], traits, and actions.
 Attack and damage rolls for the vampire's attacks are based on Strength.
 >
 > The save DC for Charm is 8 + the vampire's proficiency bonus + the vampire's Charisma modifier.
-The character's alignment becomes lawful evil, and the DM might take control of the character until the vampirism is reversed with a [[Wish|wish]] spell or the character is killed and brought back to life.
+The character's alignment becomes lawful evil, and the DM might take control of the character until the vampirism is reversed with a [[5.
+Mechanics\Spells\Wish.md|wish]] spell or the character is killed and brought back to life.
 ^player-characters-as-vampires

 > [!quote] Strahd von Zarovich